The CBD Guide

 The most famous of these types of Cannabinoid medications is Sativex.

 Sativex is a sublingual mouth spray that is a THC heavy 1:1 ratio Cannabinoid product that uses Alcohol as a carrier.
 Although other viscous liquids can be used too.

 However, that seems to be a thing of the past.
-It benefits from being discreet, convenient and while chewing it freshens your breath while you absorbed the cannabinoids through the same mechanism as subliminal consumption.
+It benefits from being discreet, and convenient and while chewing it freshens your breath while you absorbed the cannabinoids through the same mechanism as subliminal consumption.

 Ingestion via oral consumption or simply eating CBD is a traditionally popular way of consuming that is now becoming more ubiquitous.

 Oral ingestion can be broken down into these three main groups

 A staple of cannabis consumption for generations the edible has traditionally been a great slow delivery method for ingesting Cannabinoids.
 CBD edibles are no different from gummy bears to Cookies, Breath mints to Popcorn.
 CBD oil is being infused into all manner of sweet and savory treats.

 Essentially there is no limit as to what foodstuff can be made into edibles.
 The only limit is your imagination and current culinary ability.

 Capsules are one of the most convenient ways to ingest CBD.